Timeline: Russia's stand-off with Ukraine

 On November 28, Ukraine says Russia is massing nearly 92,000 troops for an offensive at the end of January or early February.

-Moscow denies this and three days later accuses Kyiv of a military build-up of its own, demanding "legal guarantees" that it will never join NATO.
+Moscow denies this and accuses Kyiv of a military build-up of its own, demanding "legal guarantees" that it will never join NATO.

 Moscow demands